ZackJorquera/petsc-rs/README.md

 petsc-rs = { git = "https://github.com/ZackJorquera/petsc-rs/", branch = "main" }
 ```

 In order for `petsc-rs` to work correctly, you need to [download PETSc](https://petsc.org/release/download/).
-Then you need to [configure and install PETSc](https://petsc.org/release/install/).
 Note, `petsc-rs` requires PETSc version `3.15` or the main branch (prerelease version `3.16-dev.0`).
 Using the main branch is unstable as new breaking changes could be added.
+Regardless, `petsc-rs` will automatically detect what version of PETSc you are using and build the correct wrappers.
+If the version of PETSc you are using is not supported, then `petsc-rs` will fail to build.

+Next, you need to [configure and install PETSc](https://petsc.org/release/install/).
 I haven't tested all the different ways to install PETSc, but the following I know works for `petsc-rs`.
 Note, it is required that you install an MPI library globally and not have PETSc install it for you.
 This is needed by the [rsmpi](https://github.com/rsmpi/rsmpi) crate (look at its [requirements](https://github.com/rsmpi/rsmpi#requirements) for more information).
 Im using `openmpi` 3.1.3, which gives me `mpicc` and `mpicxx`.
 ```text
 ./configure --with-cc=mpicc --with-cxx=mpicxx --download-f2cblaslapack --download-triangle --with-fc=0
 make all check